-Figure 7.17: Expected (u, v) coverage for C43-1 (1 hour) and 7-m observations (5 hours)
+Figure 7.17: Expected uv-coverage for a notional C43-1 (1 hour) and 7-m observations (5 hours)

-Figure 7.18: Radial density of (u, v)-coverage with (u, v)-distance using C43-1 (1 hour) and 7-m observations (5 hours)
+Figure 7.18: Radial density of uv-coverage with uv-distance using notional C43-1 (1 hour) and 7-m observations (5 hours)

 The resulting cube provides high angular resolution due to the interferometric data, but will have more accurate large-scale features and total flux densities because the single dish data are present as well.
-An excellent discussion of feathering and a comparison to other techniques for combining single dish and interferometer data is given in Stanimirovic (2002).
+A thorough explanation of feathering is given by Cotton (2017), and a comparison to other techniques for combining single dish and interferometer data is found in Stanimirovic (2002).